Does the room feel warm to you, even wearing a tank top in January? Have you awakened drenched at night and had to change the sheets?

 Often priorities shift dramatically, from focusing on the outer world of work and family to the inner world of consciousness and spirituality.
 After having served a family and/or a career, many women are ready to focus on themselves and the dreams they have set aside while caring for others.

 After working with thousands of menopausal women, as well as making the journey myself, Dr. Boice has discovered six steps that are critical for effectively navigating the menopausal journey.
-These steps span the world of science and spirituality, research and inner realizations.
-Journeying consciously through this menopausal passage can revolutionize your world.
+These steps span the world of science and spirituality, research

 Are you looking for support in navigating your menopausal journey?
 Dr. Boice is offering a free 30-minute phone consultation so you can discover your next best steps.
 Click here to fill out an application for this free Next Step session.